maxx1128/eleventy-personal-site/posts/2019-03-26-journalism-lessons-from-programming.md

 As long as no one drops a "CSS isn't a serious programming language" bomb on me.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Every so often we see a wave of people complaining CSS is broken because it doesn’t address their exact problem the exact way they think it should using patterns they find personally familiar so I guess CSS is a real programming language after all</p>&mdash; Eric Meyer, CSS Nerd (@meyerweb) <a href="https://twitter.com/meyerweb/status/1074354657739329537?ref_src=twsrc%5Etfw">December 16, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Every so often we see a wave of people complaining CSS is broken because it doesn’t address their exact problem the exact way they think it should using patterns they find personally familiar so I guess CSS is a real programming language after all</p>&mdash; Eric Meyer, CSS Nerd (@meyerweb) <a href="https://twitter.com/meyerweb/status/1074354657739329537?ref_src=twsrc%5Etfw">December 16, 2018</a></blockquote>

 ## 5. Be Selective with Your Knowledge